aliclark/Soteriological-Metaphysics/buddhism.md

 # Buddhism
 *work-in-progress — please check in later too*

-An ontology-based reading of Zen / #Chan — Jizang-grounded, Dōgen-formulated, Hakuin-inspired.
+An ontology-under-erasure reading of Zen / #Chan — Jizang-grounded, Dōgen-formulated, Hakuin-inspired.

 Nishitani provides the impetus — absolute non-being is not a privative void but lies beyond the being/non-being distinction, which is named by emptiness.